singularityhub/interface/docs/pages/getting-started/quick-start.md

 ![img/quickstart/quickstart-4.png](img/quickstart/quickstart-4.png)

-When your container is done, you will see a link to view it:
+When your container is done, *the last line* is a link to view it:

 ![img/quickstart/quickstart-5.png](img/quickstart/quickstart-5.png)